emmahewson/mp1_batala_bangor/README.md

 ![Wave Web Tool Heading Error - whole site](assets/images/val-acc-prob2-1.png)
 ![Wave Web Tool Heading Error - details](assets/images/val-acc-prob2-2.png)

-* The tool also picked up on a missing label for the `<textarea>` element in the booking form.
+* The tool also picked up on a missing label for the `<textarea>` element in the book and join forms.
 As the textarea contained placeholder text I had not included a label.
 I solved this problem by adding a label to the code and making it only visible to screen readers.

 ![Wave Web Tool Label Error](assets/images/val-acc-prob3.png)